AnirudhJS07/Donatly./README.md

 2. Scroll bar
     - A self customized Scroll bar to make the page more interactive.
 3. Customized Logo
-    - We developed our own logo using "Canva" and its tools.
+    - We developed our own logo using "Wix" and its tools.
 4. Tab Symbol for Icon
     - In the <head> section of the HTML File, we have represented the icon, i.e, just the image part of the logo in the tab.
 5. SAWO Labs Integration